Zyd98/nft-monitor-app/README.md

 - Query Recent Sales: Users may want to see the most recent sales for a collection.
 This can be efficiently handled by indexing the timestamp column in the Sales table and querying for the latest entries.
 - Aggregate Sales Data: Users may want to see total sales volume, average price, or other aggregate metrics.
 Indexing the collection_id and price columns can help optimize these queries.
 - User-Specific Sales History: Users may want to see their own sales or purchases.
 Indexing the buyer_id and seller_id columns will make these queries faster.
 - NFT-Specific Sales History: Users may want to see the sales history of a specific NFT.
-Indexing the nft_id column will support these queries.
+Indexing the nft_mint_address column will support these queries.
 - Real-Time Updates: For real-time dashboards, ensure that the database can handle frequent updates without locking or performance degradation.
-Consider using a database that supports high write throughput, like PostgreSQL or a NoSQL database like MongoDB, depending on the specific needs.
+Consider using a database that supports high write throughput, like MySQL or a NoSQL database like MongoDB, depending on the specific needs.

 **Performance Optimization**
-- Indexes: Create indexes on frequently queried columns such as timestamp, collection_id, buyer_id, seller_id, and nft_id.
+- Indexes: Create indexes on frequently queried columns such as timestamp, collection_id, buyer_id, seller_id, and nft_mint_address.
 - Partitioning: For very large datasets, consider partitioning the Sales table by date or collection to improve query performance.
 - Caching: Use caching strategies for frequently accessed data to reduce database load and improve response times.